mastodon/documentation/content/en/methods/admin/accounts.md

 POST https://mastodon.example/api/v1/admin/accounts/:id/action HTTP/1.1
 ```

 Perform an action against an account and log this action in the moderation history.
+Also resolves any open reports against this account.

 **Returns:** empty object\
 **OAuth:** User token + `admin:write:accounts`\